-- 1. The instrument indicates measured levels above the alarm/trip Power to the detector is lost.
-The instrument setpoint. - The instrument indicates a downscale failure. - Instrument controls are not set in the operate mode.
+- 1. The instrument indicates measured levels above the alarm/trip setpoint. - 2.
+Power to the detector is lost. - 3.
+The instrument indicates a downscale failure. - 4.
+Instrument controls are not set in the operate mode.

 For the waste gas holdup system noble gas activity monitor, the channel test also demonstrates that automatic isolation of the release pathway occurs if the instrument indicates above the trip setpoint.